danrot/master-thesis/01_introduction.md

 This also explains the need for another layer.
-So Doctrine DBAL adds functionality like an object-oriented QueryBuilder, a SchemaManager for introspecting database schemas, some events or caching on top of PDO.
+So Doctrine DBAL adds functionality like an object-oriented QueryBuilder, a SchemaManager for introspecting database schemata, some events or caching on top of PDO.

 ### Apache Jackrabbit
 Jackrabbit is a database implementing the JCR specification, and therefore acts